A New Hybrid Technique for Modeling Dense Star Clusters: Numerical Comparison

-The second source of error arises from the integration of orbits in a fixed external potential.
-The $4^{th}$-order Hermite integration scheme, while typical for collisional stellar dynamics, is known to produce systematic energy errors when integrating many orbits in a fixed potential \citep{Binney2011,Aarseth2003}.
-This produces a small but systematically positive energy drift while integrating the BHs over many orbits.
-Furthermore, since the energy error increases with the number of timesteps taken by a particle, this drift cannot be corrected by increasing the $N$-body accuracy.
-Methods to improve this energy drift, such as modifying the Aarseth timestep criterion \citep{Aarseth2003} or increasing the order of the Hermite integrator \citep{Nitadori2008} are currently being investigated.
+Additionally, the $4^{th}$-order Hermite integration scheme, while typical for collisional stellar dynamics, is known to produce systematic energy errors when integrating many orbits in a fixed potential \citep[][c.f.
+Figure 3.21]{Binney2008}.
+This produces a small but systematically positive energy drift while integrating the BHs over many orbits. {This is particularly problematic for the Kira integrator, which assumes that external potentials are weak perturbations to the internal dynamics of the cluster.
+While this assumption is valid for a cluster evolving in a galactic tidal field, in our current approach, the external potential from the MC particles is much stronger than the interparticle forces of the $N$-body integration.
+Methods to improve the long-term stability of the $N$-body integration, allowing for many integrations in a fixed potential while still treating close encounters accurately, are currently being investigated}.

+This issue may also be exacerbated by the particular combination of the dynamical timesteps between MC and $N$-body employed here.
+By integrating both systems for an identical length of time and combining the results, it is entirely possible that \texttt{RAPID} cannot adjust to rapid dynamical changes that occur \emph{during} either the MC or $N$-body integrations.
+Investigations into using an adaptive timestep between the two computational domains, similar to the effective operator splitting developed by \cite{2007PASJ...59.1095F} and employed in \cite{2013CoPhC.184..456P}, are currently underway.

+Somewhat unexpectedly, Figure 11 shows that this net energy drift does not depend on the number of BHs present in the cluster, but on the mass ratio between the individual stars and BHs.
+For clusters with a smaller $m_{\rm{BH}}/m_{\rm{star}}$, this net energy drift is slower.
+This indicates that for more realistic clusters containing many BHs and stars of different masses, this energy drift should improve.
+This is confirmed by preliminary testing of \texttt{RAPID} on clusters with a realistic initial mass function.